Nikita Chernyi

 Summary

-Backend engineer, thirteen years in production, nine of those in Go.
-I design, build, and run distributed systems end to end — protocol work, storage, payments, observability, and the infrastructure underneath — and most of what I put my name to is software I have personally shipped and kept running.
+Backend engineer, thirteen years in production, nine of them in Go.
+I design, build, and run distributed systems end to end: protocol work, storage, payments, observability, and the infrastructure underneath.
+Most of what I put my name to is software I’ve personally shipped and kept running.

 My focus is hands-on senior engineering, not management.
-I keep etke.cc small by design and run it alongside direct IC work because that is the work I want to be doing.
-I am at my best where the stack spans protocols, storage, payments, and infrastructure; where reliability and operability are first-class concerns; and where engineering has to sit next to the business.
+I keep etke.cc small by design and stay in the code alongside direct IC work, because building is the work I want to be doing.
+I do my best work where the stack spans protocols, storage, payments, and infrastructure at once, where reliability and operability are first-class concerns, and where the engineering has to answer to the business.

 Areas of expertise

-Backend Engineering · Distributed Systems · Federated Protocols (Matrix) · Payments & Billing · Infrastructure as Code · Production Operations · Open-Source Software
+Backend Engineering · Distributed Systems · Federated Protocols (Matrix) · Payments & Billing · Infrastructure as Code · Production Operations · AI / LLM Systems · Open-Source Software

 Technical stack

 Languages.
 Go (primary, 9+ years in production).
-TypeScript, Python, PHP, and Bash are occasional — comfortable reading and writing smaller pieces, not daily drivers.
+TypeScript, Python, PHP, and Bash are occasional: comfortable reading and writing smaller pieces, not daily drivers.
 Backend.
 Go (Echo, mautrix-go, Bleve) · PostgreSQL, SQLite, Valkey · BoltDB for embedded stores · ElasticSearch · gRPC.
 Infrastructure & operations.
-Ansible, Docker, Hetzner Cloud, AWS, Azure, Kubernetes, Traefik · Prometheus, VictoriaMetrics, Grafana · GitLab CI, GitHub Actions, Jenkins.
+Ansible, Docker, Hetzner Cloud, AWS, Azure, GCP, Kubernetes, Helm, ArgoCD, Terraform, Traefik · Prometheus, VictoriaMetrics, Grafana · GitLab CI, GitHub Actions, Jenkins.
 Payments & billing.
 Stripe, PayPal, NetSuite, payment-orchestration platforms, Vendus.
+AI / LLM systems.
+Practical LLM application engineering: model-curated memory, retrieval (FTS5/BM25), context compaction and summarisation, tool-use orchestration, and prompt-injection defence.
 Operations support.
 Sentry, Postmark, Redmine, FreeScout.
 Protocols.
 Matrix federation, SMTP, gRPC.

 Work Experience